iandotkelly/spam/readme.md

 });
 ```

-NOTE: The scripts that are run, need to emit a 'ready' message when they have initialized.
-If they
+NOTE: The scripts that are run, either need to run server.listen() or emit a specific 'ready' message.
-do not do this, then SPAM will assume they've not started and time them out.
-This can be performed using spam's signal module,
+If they do not do this, then SPAM will assume they've not started and time them out.
+You can emit
-or simply using process.send:
+a 'ready' message using a convenience function or explicitly using process.send();

 ```javascript
 // using the signal module